 Take a “Funky” Tour

 The Funk Zone is a former warehouse district turned hipster scene.
-It is a 10-block radius located in Lower State that consists of art galleries, microbreweries and wine tasting rooms.
+It is a 10-block radius located in Lower State that consists of art galleries, microbreweries, and wine tasting rooms.
 You can try craft beer at the Figueroa Mountain Brewing Co. or have a tasty cocktail at the tiki-themed bar Test Pilot.
 Another option is to participate in the Urban Wine trail– a self-guided wine tasting tour throughout Santa Barbara that has many ‘stops’ stationed in the Funk Zone.
 This city is surrounded by wineries so you know the quality is going to be top notch.

 See the State and the Stearn